Tepper MS in Business Analytics Application

 You must request that the official score be sent from the testing agency to our program for us to verify the score entered into the application.
 Request that the official score be sent to us using the following codes:

 - Pro Tip: The recommended TOEFL score is 25 on each section of the Internet-based test.
-The minimum TOEFL scores required to apply for admission are: Reading: 20, Listening: 20, Speaking: 20, Writing: 20
+Reading: 25, Listening: 25, Speaking: 25, Writing: 25

 - IELTS Program Code: Select Carnegie Mellon and the Tepper School of Business

 - Pro Tip: The recommended IELTS score is 7 overall and 7 in each band.
-The minimum IELTS scores required to apply for admission are: Listening: 7, Reading: 7, Writing: 7, Speaking: 7, Overall Band: 7
+Listening: 7, Reading: 7, Writing: 7, Speaking: 7, Overall Band: 7

 - Duolingo Program Code: Select Carnegie Mellon University – Tepper School of Business